Home » Supplements Needed for a Successful Raw Diet in Cold Climates – and in Today’s World

 However, it has also been shown that a natural environment (which includes a frugivorous diet) can promote a healthy microbiome up to the point that the B12-producing bacteria are able to colonize the intestines higher up – where B12 is absorbed – and thus prevent deficiency on a plant-based diet (read the full article on this topic here).

-What does this mean for vitamin B12 supplementation?
-The more closer we stick to our natural diet and live in an un-touched natural environment, the less likely we need to supplement.
+What does this all mean for vitamin B12 supplementation?
+The closer we stick to our natural diet and live in an untouched natural environment, the less likely we need to supplement.
 Unfortunately, this is hardly the case for anyone alive today!

 Can you benefit from supplementing vitamin B12?
 My educated guess is, that you benefit if